 Process and Information on Vacuum Aspiration

-- Vacuum Aspiration, also known as suction aspiration, is a surgical abortion method.
+- Vacuum Aspiration, also known as suction aspiration or aspiration curettage, is a surgical abortion method.

 - This is an outpatient surgery, performed under general or local anesthesia.
 It takes about 10-15 minutes.